edinarostas/portfolio/README.md

 ## Overview

-This portfolio is a single-page web application that highlights:
+This portfolio highlights:
 - My technical skills and experience.
 - A selection of projects I've worked on.
-- My passion for developing AI technologies, including Large Language Models (LLMs) and Retrieval Augmented Generation (RAG).
+- My passion for developing AI technologies, including Large Language Models (LLMs)
 - My background in bridging the gap between tech and product management to deliver impactful, user-focused solutions.

 ## Technologies Used